Alternative Dispute Resolution for Queens Surrogates Court

 Frequently Asked Questions

-Right to Counsel/Right to Assigned Counsel (where app): Parties have a right to have an attorney present with them during mediation.
+Right to Counsel/Right to Assigned Counsel (where applicable): Parties have a right to have an attorney present with them during mediation.
 Attorneys are strongly encouraged to prepare clients for mediation sessions and assist with drafting agreements.
 Parties do not need to agree to anything in mediation without first speaking with an attorney.

 People can always ask to stop the ADR session so they have time to talk to a lawyer or have a lawyer assigned.